 On February 17, 2015, CJA filed a brief stating that Plaintiffs were not opposed to setting aside the default judgment and providing Defendant Barrientos with another opportunity to defend himself in court.
 On February 24, 2015, the judge granted Barrientos's unopposed motion to vacate the default judgment.
 Mr. Jara's family welcomed the opportunity for a full and defended trial which will bring to light the events surrounding their loved one’s death.
 On March 3, 2015, Defendant Barrientos filed a motion to dismiss Plaintiffs’ complaint, arguing that the claims were barred by a ten year statute of limitations, and that the Supreme Court decision in Kiobel v.
 Royal Dutch Petroleum Co. barred Plaintiffs’ ATS claims for lack of subject matter jurisdiction.
 Plaintiffs responded that extraordinary circumstances in Chile prevented them from discovering the identity of Victor Jara’s killer until 2009, so the statute of limitations should not begin to run until that time.
 Plaintiffs also asked the court to reconsider its stance on the ATS claims, arguing that claims against a U.S. citizen and longtime U.S. resident, who is unreachable in any other forum, deeply touch and concern the U.S. and therefore survive the Kiobel test.
-CJA presented and co-counsel presented an oral argument on these issues is currently scheduled for April 10, 2015 in Orlando, Florida before Judge Roy B. Dalton, Jr.
+CJA presented and co-counsel presented an oral argument on these issues on April 10, 2015 in Orlando, Florida before Judge Roy B. Dalton, Jr.

 CJA's case will move forward on claims of torture and extrajudicial killing under the Torture Victim Protection Act.
 CJA expects this case to go to a full trial this upcoming year.